 This course is about working directly with fiction authors who want to prepare their books for publication.
 However, another route you could take as a freelance editor is working with publishing houses.
 I’ve put together this bonus guide to show you how that works.

 This resource pack contains information to help you further your editing career.
 It includes details about useful editing societies and networks, style guides, books, blogs, and other editing courses.

 Registration currently closed.
-Sign up below to be notified when the class runs again.
+Sign up below to be notified about the next session by email.